Demonic722/pokemon_collection/README.md

-# Pokemon ARDS Codes
+# Pokemon Collection

-This is a suite of Action Replay codes that I've made for Pokemon games.
+This is a suite of various things that I've done for Pokemon games.